MicrosoftDocs/WindowsCommunityToolkitDocs/docs/graph/providers/MockProviderBehavior.md

 # MockProviderBehavior XAML Behavior

 > [!WARNING]
 > This API has been removed.
-Please use the official [Microsoft Graph SDK](https://github.com/microsoftgraph/msgraph-sdk-dotnet) directly.
 For the latest guidance on using the Microsoft Graph in the Toolkit check out the [Windows Community Toolkit - Graph Helpers and Controls](../overview.md).

 <!-- Describe your control -->
 The [MockProviderBehavior](/dotnet/api/microsoft.toolkit.graph.providers.mockproviderbehavior) provides sample data from the Microsoft Graph for demonstration and learning purposes only.